Tomb of Tahir Khan Nahar

-Tomb of Tahir Khan Nahar (or Tahar Khan Nahar) is situated at Seetpur, Muzaffargarh, Pakistan.
+Tomb of Tahir Khan Nahar is situated at Seetpur, Muzaffargarh District, Punjab, Pakistan.
 This tomb is protected by the Federal Government of Pakistan.

 The tomb is located in central Seetpur, a town in southern Punjab near the confluence of the Indus and Chenab rivers.
-Tahir Khan Nahar built the present tomb and mosque at Seetpur in his lifetime, at the close of fifteenth century A.D.
-The tomb bears very close resemblance to the tomb of Shah Rukn-e-Alam at Multan that was built around 1320.

-The tomb of Tashir Khan is three stories.
+Tahir Khan Nahar built the present tomb and mosque at Seetpur in his lifetime, at the close of 15th century CE.
+The tomb bears a close resemblance to the tomb of Shah Rukn-e-Alam at Multan that was built around 1320.
+The tomb has three stories.

-Tahir Khan was the chief of a vast territory around Seetpur at that time.